Giannie/tom-workflow/README.md

 # tom-workflow

-To install these scripts, open a terminal and run these commands exactly as they appear:
+To install these scripts, open a terminal and run these commands exactly as they appear (you may copy and paste):

 ```
 cd /tmp